Peagah-Vieira/DjangoDash/README.md

 npm install
 ```

-Copy the example env file and make the required configuration changes in the .env file
+Copy the .env-example file and make the required configuration changes in the .env file

 ```bash
 cp .env-example .env